Structuring of digital securities

-Name: The name serves as a human-readable identification of your digital security on the blockchain.
+Name: The name serves as a human-readable identification of your digital security on the DLT-network.
 Computer programs identify your security by a unique identified - the address.

 Using the calculation factor, you determine what value an unit of the digital security should represent.
 In the simplest case, one unit corresponds exactly to one unit of the underlying asset.
 The calculation factor, in this case, is 1.
 The higher the calculation factor, the more digital securities you can issue.